CoderSales/Portfolio-Project-4/README.md

 Enable dependabot updates in GitHub settings for repository.
 Check dependabot security update recommendations
 #### Fix
-Change django version from 3.2 to 3.2.14 to patch critical vulnerability to sql injection.
+Change django version from 3.2 to 3.2.14 in requirements.txt
+to patch critical vulnerability to sql injection.
+### Update
+Per dependabot:
+Django 3.2 before 3.2.15 and 4.0 before 4.0.7 vulnerable to Reflected File Download attack #16
+#### Fix
+Change requirements.txt
+from 3.2.14 to 3.2.15
 ## 2
 Internal server error on heroku ran ```heroku logs --app your-thoughts-app```